-Through the application of these guiding principles, borrowers will be able to expect a high level of accountability from not-for-profit, state-based, and state-chartered organizations who make education loans, including timely and accurate responses to inquiries and complaints.
+Through the application of these guiding principles, borrowers are able to expect a high level of accountability from MEFA, including timely and accurate responses to inquiries and complaints.

 Advisory & Outreach Programs

-Not-for-profit, state-based, and state-chartered organizations who make affordable student loans should serve as trusted guides, walking families through the maze of higher education options and offering free advisory services.
-To this end, not-for-profit, state-based, and state-chartered organizations who make education loans should:
+MEFA makes affordable education loans and serves as a trusted guide, walking families through the maze of higher education options and offering free advisory services.
+To this end, we follow these policies:

-- Offer and/or partner with organizations in their state that offer FAFSA completion assistance and information on financial aid options and processes, including assistance with understanding financial aid offers.
+- Offer and/or partner with organizations that offer FAFSA completion assistance and information on financial aid options and processes, including assistance with understanding financial aid offers.

 - Provide financial literacy education, which may include information about projected salaries and return on investment for specific degree programs.

-- Assist borrowers and their families with managing the repayment of any loans taken out through the not-for-profit, state-based, or state-chartered organization; this assistance should be provided within the context of all education debt held by the borrower and their family.
+- Assist borrowers and their families with managing the repayment of any loans taken out through MEFA; this assistance is provided within the context of all education debt held by the borrower and their family.

-- Provide and/or partner with organizations in their state that provide services and specific outreach programs for underserved populations.
+- Provide and/or partner with organizations that provide services and specific outreach programs for underserved populations.

 Encourage Smart & Responsible Borrowing

-Not-for-profit, state-based, and state-chartered education loan organizations should encourage families to make the best possible decisions for their individual circumstances.
-To this end, not-for-profit, state-based, and state-chartered organizations who make education loans should:
+MEFA encourages families to make the best possible decisions for their individual circumstances.
+To this end, we follow these policies:

-- Encourage students to exhaust their Federal Direct Subsidized Stafford Loans and Federal Direct Unsubsidized Stafford Loans, grant aid, and family resources before taking out any other type of loan.
+- Encourage students to exhaust their Federal Direct Subsidized Loans and Federal Direct Unsubsidized Loans, grant aid, and family resources before taking out any other type of loan.

-- Require that schools certify the enrollment, cost of education, and financial aid of each borrower in order to avoid unintentional over-borrowing.
+- For new loans, require that schools certify the enrollment, cost of education, and financial aid of each borrower in order to avoid unintentional over-borrowing.
 School certification acts as a check that the loan is being used for an educational purpose and that the amount borrowed is in line with the college's costs and the borrower's needs.